MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-VI-Office-Postsecondary-Education-Department-Education/part-686-Teacher-Education-Assistance-College-Higher-Education-TEACH-Grant-Program/subpart-D-Administration-Grant-Payments/section-686.31.md

 ##### § 686.31 Determination of eligibility for payment and cancellation of a TEACH Grant. #####

-Link to an amendment published at 85 FR 49824, Aug.
-14, 2020.

-(a) For each payment period, an institution may pay a grant under this part to an eligible student only after it determines that the student -
+(a) For each payment period, an institution may pay a grant under this part to an eligible student only after it determines that the student—

 (1) Is eligible under § 686.11;

 (2) Has completed the relevant initial or subsequent counseling as required in § 686.32;

-(3) Has signed an agreement to serve as described in § 686.12;
+(3) Has signed an agreement to serve or repay as described in § 686.12;

 (4) Is enrolled in a TEACH Grant-eligible program; and